viky-ai/website/doc/guides/getting-started/index.md

 }
 ```

-Now the solution is much better:
+The solution is much better now:

 ![Solution screenshot](img/25_good_solution.png "There you go!")

 ## Road name

-We will try now to understand the street names.
+We will now try to understand the street names.

 ### Road names entities list

-There are too many road names to import all of them in viky.ai.
-Instead we will try to make the system understand unknown road names.
+There are too many road names to import them all in viky.ai.
+Instead we will try to make the agent understand unknown road names.

 First create a new private entities list **road_names**.

-Fill it with some very known road names such as **Champs Elysées**, **Rivoli**, etc...
+Fill it with some common road names such as **Champs Elysées**, **Rivoli**, etc...

 ![Entities list road_names screenshot](img/26_entities_list_road_names.png)

 ### Edit address interpretation

-Go back in the **Address** interpretation, edit the expression then:
+Go back in the **Address** interpretation, edit the expression as:

 1. Highlight **de Flandres**.
 2. Create an alias to the entities list **road_names**.